WELCOME BACK TO THE LIBRARY!

 While in the building, please maintain at least 6 feet of physical distance from others.
 If you outside on library property, utilizing Wi-Fi, returning material to the book drop, or picking up material via curbside services, we also ask that you wear a mask, as social distancing may not always be possible due to the public nature of our facility, and you may come in close contact with others.

 For the health and safety of staff and patrons, we may have to limit the amount of people in the building.
-We will allow only a very limited number of people in the building at a time.
-If we have already reached this capacity, you may be asked to wait outside until someone else leaves.

 Two of our seven public computers are available for 30 minutes of use.
 We are no longer providing shared headphones.
 You can bring your own, or purchase earbuds for $1 at the circulation desk.
 Please inform staff when you are done using the computer so it can be disinfected in between patrons.